mme-ucl/CmuMD/README.md

 This example illustrates the application of the CGD-MD method for the separation of a ternary gas mixture.
 [Namsani et al., 2021](https://dx.doi.org/10.1002/adts.201900120).
 The input files are available in `Example3_ternary_gas_separation_in_a_ZIF-8_membrane`

 ### Example 4: Concentration-dependent features of the NaCl double layer (with GROMACS 2018.6)

 This example illustrates the application of the CmuMD method for investigating the structure of the solution / graphite interface.
 The input files are available in `Example4_NaCl_at_graphite`

+### PLUMED Tutorial

+A tutorial on the use of CmuMD is available as part of the [PLUMED documentation](https://www.plumed.org/doc-master/user-doc/html/masterclass-22-8.html).